-Use a free and open-source password manager to generate random and strong passwords for each website you use, and the software will take care of encrypting those passwords and keeping them safe and accessible for you.
+Use a free and open-source password manager to generate random and strong passwords for each website you use, and then the software will take care of encrypting those passwords and keeping them safe and accessible for you.

-Writing down passwords is bad practice.
+Writing down passwords is especially a bad practice.
 Paper makes it easy for coworkers or passersby to sneak a peek.
 Paper is also easily damaged and lost, and in 2019, we all have to many passwords to realistically manage on post-its.

 We all work hard to make sure we have the money we need to get by.
-There are few things as devastating as having that taken away from us and our families.
+There certainly are few things as devastating as having that taken away from us and our families.
 Irreparable damage can be done through the theft of bank account numbers, credit or debit card numbers, venmo accounts, etc.

-Keep these locked away:
+Keep the following locked away:

 - Bank account numbers